 Worth Reading (#wr365) aims to get everyone in Fort Worth reading, learning and having fun – all year long.

-A partnership between the library, Fort Worth ISD and other community organizations, Worth Reading expands and enhances the traditional summer reading program, offering activities and programs at locations throughout the Metroplex.
+A partnership between the library and other community organizations, Worth Reading expands and enhances the traditional summer reading program, offering activities and programs at locations throughout the Metroplex.

-The program is divided into four-month segments, each with its own activities and prizes.
-The next segment runs Sept.
-1 – Dec.
-31, 2013.
+The program is divided into four-month chapters, each with its own activities and prizes.
+The current chapter runs Jan.
+1 – Apr.
+30, 2018.

 Join one of our lively book discussion groups and share your love of reading with others!
 (Adult)

 The library offers a variety of classes to improve language skills, connect with other Fort Worth residents or study for the GED.
 (Adults)

 Graphic novels are exploding in popularity and for good reason!
 Graphic novels are great for reluctant readers and kids just learning to read.
 They can also positively impact children’s visual literacy skills, which are more important than ever in the digital age.
 Participants will look at examples of graphic novels and learn how to create their own!
 (Ages 6 - 12)

 Join us for a series of hands-on public workshops designed to increase the community’s historical awareness and teach participants that every person can contribute to preserving the history and culture of North Texas.
 (Adult)